mnezmah/buy-and-sell-server/README.md

 - To practice making full-stack app
 - To combine front-end and backend apps in one working project
-- To praclite disciplined git usage
+- To practice disciplined git usage

 ## Features built so far: